AdobeDocs/commerce-pwa-studio/src/pages/integrations/pagebuilder/index.md

 ![Page Builder Integration Details](images/PageBuilderIntegrationDetails.svg)

 1. The **Venia app** sends a GraphQL query to get the user's requested page.
-This requested page comes from the `content` field of `cms_pages` table in Magento's database.
+This requested page comes from the `content` field of `cms_pages` table in the application's database.
 The content returned is an HTML string with Page Builder meta data.
 We call this HTML string the master format, which is passed to the `<RichContent />` component for initial processing.

 1. The **RichContent** component determines if the HTML string contains Page Builder content, using simple pattern recognition.
 If the HTML does not include Page Builder content, it is returned to Venia and rendered as plain HTML.
 If the HTML does include Page Builder content, the HTML string (which we can now define as a master format) is passed to the `<PageBuilder />` framework component, which starts the process of matching the content types within the master format to their equivalent PWA Studio React components.